benny-png/Text-to-Speech-and-VOICE-CLONER/readme.md

 - [Documentation](#documentation)
 - [License](#license)
 - [Contributing](#contributing)
+## Supported languages
+For fine tuning Supported languages are (e.g., 'en' for English, 'sw' for Swahili, 'ko' for Korean, 'mr' for Marathi, 'ta' for Tamil, 'gu' for Gujarati).

+For generating audio you can use your fine tuned hugginface model (just put your repo) or you can use existing models of different languages by facebook [here](https://huggingface.co/models?search=facebook/mms-tts)

 ## Features
 - **Setup**: Easily set up the environment with necessary dependencies and Hugging Face authentication.